-(Still remember the “no spoon” scene in The Matrix?
-You understand the meaning of the scene?
+(Still, remember the “no spoon” scene in The Matrix?
+Do you understand the meaning of the scene?
 I had always thought of it as something not real and yet you see it with your own eyes.
 Same goes for wastage of taxpayers money.
 Image source: Matrix Fans)

-I was reading this one morning last week:-
+I was reading this new one fine morning last week:-

 “There is no mention of the tree in the contract.
 What was made known were two iconic landmarks,” Zaini was quoted saying by The Star daily in a report today.